Inkrato/inkrato/README.md

 ## Using the API

-Once logged in you can visit your Profile page to request an API Key to be emailed to you.
-You can then access the API endpoints documented below.
+Once logged in you can visit your Profile page to request an API Key to be emailed to you so you can access the API endpoints.

 You will need to pass the API Key as either a form or query string parameter named 'apikey' or as an HTTP header named 'x-apikey' in each request.